Open Space Institute a partner in venture

 “Ideally, these farmers will develop their businesses to the point where they are profitable or turning toward profitability,” Llewellyn continued.
 “Then we will transition them to the most suitable property for their enterprise, through OSI or a network of other partners we have in this region.”

 OSI is playing an integral role in starting this endeavor.
 The organization is leasing the designated land, which is worth millions, to Glynwood for $1 per year.
 They are investing another $500,000 in soil analysis and improvement, and an additional $350,000 in capital financing for participating entrepreneurs.
 Two historic farms sit on 330 acres of the incubator parcel.
 Mohonk Preserve manages the remaining 534 acres.

 “OSI will work with graduates of the incubator to address the pressing need of access to land,” said Kim Elliman, president and CEO of the Open Space Institute.
 “By working with farmers on a lease-to-own model, we are hoping that we can match them up with land and get them on that land affordably.”

 The New World Foundation’s Local Economies Project recently announced a similar land-purchase and incubator program in Hurley, N.Y.
 Hudson Valley Farm Hub is complementary to Glynwood’s focus on livestock in that the Farm Hub’s emphasis is on large-scale vegetable production.
 Combined, the two programs show potential for stabilizing independent farming in the Hudson Valley and helping to continue its agricultural heritage.

 New applicants will be added annually during the three-year program.
 Through its Farm Business Incubator program, Glynwood is projecting up to 15 new sustainable farming enterprises over the next five years.

-More information and details on how to apply can be found on Glynwood’s website.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+More information and details on how to apply can be found on Glynwood’s website.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.